AramZS/aramzs.github.io/_drafts/2015-12-04-wordcamp-us.markdown

 - User engagement is important.
 We want users to see our content and ads.
 - Keep header clean.
     - Use the async attribute on javascript.
+    - Use the script loader tag to tell WP to set scripts async.
+- Prioritize the critical rendering path (page speed insights helps with this)
+    - Use javascript functions to load the link to your theme CSS, or to load other items asyncronously.
+    - Help use javascript to load javascript to help prioritize critical tasks.
+    - Use deploy script to make the css modules run.
+    - CSS for above the fold should load before under the fold.
+- Lazyloading.
+- Prefetch, preload, prerender.
+    - DNS Prefetch
+        - Good for avoiding multiple hits to an external server, say to get a bunch of tweets.
+        - Aquire a resource that will be used in the future.
+    - Preload puts a resource in the browser cache that will be used later.
+    - Prerender - downloads the assets of the DOM before it is even rendered.
+- allenmoore.me/wcus2015

 # Random Notes